Wattleseed Icecream Christmas Pudding|

 Blend flour, baking powder, wattleseed and sugar.

-Add butter, egg, milk and Wild Spearmint Mix.
+Add butter, egg, milk and Wild Peach Mix.

 Two thirds fill lightly greased muffin trays.